Under-Floor Heating - Frequently Asked Questions

 A thermostat is recommended for all Warm Tiles installations.
 Easy Heat offers both 120V and 240V thermostats in two distinct models.
 The FTS Series thermostats offer comfort level programming options as well as a simple off position selector switch.
 The ET Series thermostat offers a simple on/off switch along with a temperature adjustment toggle and accept button.
 All Warm Tiles Thermostats have integral ground fault protection. *Per U.S. National Electrical code – installation in a bathroom requires that this device be installed on a circuit protected by a separate Ground Fault Circuit Interrupter (GFCI).

+Is there a temperature range on the thermostat?
 The thermostat can be set to various levels to maintain a constant floor temperature.
 You will quickly become familiar with your own comfort zone and its corresponding setting on your thermostat.

+Can Warm Tiles cables be installed in showers?
 Generally, Warm Tiles cables can be installed in tiled shower areas by installing the cables in a scratch coat using the standard method noted in the installation instructions.
 Then, a waterproofing membrane is installed over the cables to ensure that all water from the shower is directed to the drain and does not come in contact with the cables.

 What happens if the cable gets damaged?